-I am due to apply for or to attend either the 10-week or the 6-week pre-sessional programme but am unable to travel to the UK.
+I am due to apply for or to attend either the pre-sessional programme but am unable to travel to the UK.
 Is it possible to take the programme online?

 Pre-sessional courses are now being taught online, for further information please go to the Language Centre website.